panda-re/panda/panda/plugins/hooks2/README.md

 * ignore list of applications that we never want to trace.
 * Lacks support for mips and ppc because of lack of OSI/syscalls support (I think).
+* Add ability to hook function call.
+Possibly implemented but needs to be tested.

 Issues
 -----